gordonguthrie/pometo/docs/technical_reference/functions_the_negation_minus_function.md

-# The Negation/Minus Operator -
+# The Negation/Minus Function -

 ## Monadic Use On Floats And Integers

-`-` is a monadic operator that returns the `negation` of the argument.
+`-` is a monadic function that returns the `negation` of the argument.

 ```pometo
 - 1 3 5